SARAH + SERVICE

 Invited Speaker, “Women in STEM,” 17th Annual Conference on Technology Innovation, October 17, 2017, Jackson MS.

-Co-founder of Silicon South, a collaborative effort between Mississippi State University's Computer Science and Engineering Department and the College Options Foundation.
+Co-founder of Silicon South, a collaborative effort between Mississippi State University's Computer Science and Engineering Department and other stakeholders in the state.
 Goals include promoting job growth in and bringing digital literacy and computational thinking to the children and workforce to the southern region of the United States.

 Providing Equitable Access to Computing Education in Mississippi, in Proceedings of the AccessINCLUDES Capacity Building Institute, Feb 21-22 2019, Seattle WA.

 Jessica Ivy and Sarah Lee, Innovation in STEM Education: Training Teachers to Integrate Cybersecurity, 2017 National Initiative for Cybersecurity Education K-12 Cybersecurity Education Conference, Nashville TN, December 2017.

 Invited speaker, Illuminating the Computing Pathway for Women, Computer Science colloquium, University of Memphis, April 7, 2017.